Kamilaroi, Gamilaraay, or Gomeroi

 “K” and “G”

 In the nineteenth century some Europeans thought they heard “g” at the start of the word Gamilaraay and wrote it down as Gummilroy, while others heard “k” and wrote it down as Kamilaroi.
-This spelling was used to name the Kamilaroi Highway, etc. They also heard “k” but wrote it as “c” in Cobbadah, and in Gunnedah they heard “g”.
-Since then, linguists have analysed the language and standardised this sound by writing “g” for all Gamilaraay words.
+This spelling was used to name the Kamilaroi Highway, etc. In other words they also heard “k” but wrote it as “c”, such as in Cobbadah, or sometimes they heard “g”, such as in Gunnedah.
+Since then, linguists have analysed the language and standardised this sound by writing “g” for all Gamilaraay words starting with these sounds.

 Galariinbaraay (Collarenebri) | galariin “gum blossoms” | + –baraay “having” |